Sheik Sadiq Muhammad ibn Umayl

 NOTE |

 Sheik Sadiq Muhammad ibn Umayl (c.
 900 - c.
 960 CE) entered Latin literature from a garbling of his titles, becoming Senior Zadith ben Hamuel, and his prose commentary al-Mā’ al-Waraqî wa'l-Arḍ an-Najmīya (The Silvery Water and the Starry Earth) became a cornerstone of Western alchemy in Latin translation.
 Ibn Umayl lived in Egypt and explored alchemy, likely at Akhmim.
 He was heavily influenced by Zosimus of Panoplis and he was a follower of the Hermetic philosophy.
 In the introduction to his Silvery Water, Ibn Umayl describes a journey into an Egyptian temple near Memphis, apparently of the god-hero Imhotep, whose statues medieval alchemists mistook for those of Hermes due to their characteristic posture of a man holding an open book of wisdom.
-The translation below, made from the Latin translation of c.
-1200 CE with notes about its departure from the Arabic, is based on the critical edition of the Latin text published by M. Turāb 'Alī in the Memoirs of the Asiatic Society of Bengal 12, no. 1 (1933).
+My translation from the Latin translation of c.
+1200 CE includes a few notes about its departure from the Arabic and is based on the critical edition of the Latin text published by M. Turāb 'Alī in the Memoirs of the Asiatic Society of Bengal 12, no. 1 (1933).
+Afterward, I offer the translation of H. E. Stapleton and M. Hidayat Husain from the same issue of the Arabic text.
+Note that the translators have mistakenly translated the word birba, which means temple, as pyramid, a common error.
+This translation appears to be in the public domain in the United States because it was published outside the United States, and a search of copyright registrations turned up neither a renewal nor an original registration as required by law at the time.

 |